camikazegreen/interview/README.md

     export UAQSTEST_BASEURL='http://quickstart.dev' # Change to your url

-* Set environment variables for your drupal user mysql password (for drupal installation) and the password you want the administrator for the drupal instance to use:
+* Set environment variables for your drupal mysql settings (for drupal installation) and the password you want the administrator for the drupal instance to use:

+    export UAQSTEST_DBNAME='drupal_mysql_database'
+    export UAQSTEST_DBUSER='drupal_mysql_username'
     export UAQSTEST_DBPASS='drupal_mysql_password'
     export UAQSTEST_USER1PASS='drupal_admin_password'